 On July 25, 1909, French aviation pioneer Louis Blériot successfully crossed the English Channel from Calais to Dover Castle in a heavier than air aircraft.

 Louis Bleriot – Military Service and Inventions

-Louis Blériot studied several years at the precious École Centrale Paris before entering the military service and spending further time in the 24th Artillery Regiment stationed in the Pyrenees.
+Louis Bleriot was born on July 1, 1872, in Cambrai, France, as the first of five children to Clémence and Charles Blériot.
+In 1882, Blériot was sent as a boarder to the Institut Notre Dame in Cambrai.
+By the age of 15, he moved on to the Lycée at Amiens, where he lived with an aunt.
+After passing the exams for his baccalaureate in science and German, he determined to try to enter the prestigious École Centrale in Paris.
+On a term of compulsory military service, he spent a year as a sub-lieutenant in the 24th Artillery Regiment, stationed in Tarbes in the Pyrenees..
 The talented young man then joined an electrical engineering company, but left it as soon as he constructed the first practical headlamp for automobiles.
 He successfully sold his items to Renault and Panhard-Levassor the two most influential car manufacturers back then.

 From Cars to Aviation